Twenty-ninth meeting, 9 - 12 June, 2020

 Lixoft is running a 1 day hands-on workshop on the Monolix Suite on Monday the 8th of June.
 The course is designed for modelers with none to intermediate knowledge of the MonolixSuite.
 It will present the full modeling and simulation workflow on concrete examples using the 4 applications of the suite: Datxplore for the data visualization, Mlxplore for the exploration of the model behavior, Monolix for parameter estimation and model diagnosis and Simulx for clinical trial simulations.
 The course will in particular focus on the modeling strategy, the model implementation and the model diagnosis.
 Two real case studies will be used, covering a PK and a PKPD example of modeling and simulation.
 More informations and registration here.

 AFEA Travel & Congress Services SA, the official PCO (Professional Congress Organizer), has secured a variety of hotels for the PAGE meeting, which range from luxurious to more standard accommodations at preferential rates.
-An overview of the hotel accommodation options can be obtained here (early January 2020), and a map with all hotels can be found here (early January 2020).
+A map with all hotels can be found here.
 As June is a high season in Ljubljana, and rooms will be booked on a first-come first serve basis, we kindly advise all the delegates to proceed with their bookings well in advance.

 Room reservation process